 Course: A horizontal row of construction laid one above the other.
-Bricks and shingles are said to be
+Bricks and shingles are said to be laid in courses.

 Cresting: A vertical ornament running along the top of a wall or ridge.
 If a rooster were a building, his comb would be cresting.